digtalaloha/synology-diun/README.md

 1. Health check notifications, using Healthchecks.io, to get notified if DIUN is down.
 2. Pushover for push notifications sent to my iPhone.
-3. Email notifications using Gmail and an app password.
+3. Email notifications using Gmail and an app password (if needed).

 ### YouTube Video
 I've also created a YouTube video that goes through the steps that I went through in configuring my Synology NAS with DIUN that you can find here -> VIDEO TO COME SHORTLY.